Is Catholic Schoolhouse just like a co-op?

 My church requires us to have liability insurance.
 Where can I get this?

-Currently, Catholic Schoolhouse can offer insurance to groups in certain states for a good rate.
-Contact us when starting your group for more details – we would love to share this hard-learned expertise!
+Currently, Catholic Schoolhouse can offer assistance in finding insurance in your state.
+Contact us when starting your group for more details – we would love to share our hard-learned expertise!

 What exactly is the cost?